birrulwldain/Spectroscopic-Analyzer/README.md

 ### Experimental Data

+Real LIBS measurements from Aceh traditional herbal medicine samples are evaluated in the paper.
+The case study focuses on:
+- **Total Samples:** 13 herbal medicine samples
+- **Measurements per Sample:** 3 iterations (replicates)
+- **Total Measurements:** 39 LIBS spectra
+- **Detected Elements** (per paper Table 3):
+  - **Major Organic:** C, N, O (below detection threshold)
+  - **Minor Mineral:** Ca, Mg (positive identification)
+  - **Trace Metals:** Na, Mn (positive identification), Fe (below threshold)

-Real LIBS measurements from Aceh traditional herbal medicine samples are not included in the public repository due to privacy considerations.
-Access can be requested from the corresponding author.
+These measurements are not included in the public repository due to privacy considerations.
+Access to the full experimental dataset can be requested from the corresponding author.

 ### Example Data

-Sample spectra are provided in `example-asc/` for quick testing without requiring data generation.
+Sample spectra are provided in `example-asc/` (13 samples × 3 iterations = 39 files) for quick testing without requiring data generation.
+These example files demonstrate the typical LIBS spectroscopic data format (.asc) used in the analysis pipeline.

 ---